tingfengx/player-one/README.md

     ```
     cd player-one/client/ && npm install && npm run build && cd ../api/ && npm install && npm start
     ```
-    to invoke the shell script and start the server.
 4. The app should be available at ```localhost:5000```, have fun.
 (We will refer to ```localhost:5000/``` as root from now on)

 ## Viewing the deployed app